Jayden-software/COM304_FOUNDATION_1/myPracticeCourseWork/personal_learning_record/sessions/session7.md

 The system clock is teh most important interrupt, it jumps around multiple interrupts simultaneously

-Ping - ensures that there is and how strong a connection is to a url
+(Commands) ping - ensures that there is and how strong a connection is to a url

 df-h - conveys the amount the disk is using

 rm - removes a designated file

 route-n - conveys teh routing table

+Within a PI there is a file system in which stores data and organises it through a physical attachment such as an SD card

+Within any operatintg systems in order for it to be successful and run it needs to have the corect data structures, this process within a computer is called the boot process

 ## Exercises and results
 *What exercises did you complete.
 What results.
 Screen shots and notes*